About the Licensing Act 2003

 - the supply of alcohol in a club

 For further information, see the Licensing Act 2003 on legislation.gov.uk

 These licensable activities may only be carried on under, and in accordance with, one of the following:

 There has been considerable deregulation since the Licensing Act 2003 came into force.
 This has been brought about by the Live Music Act 2012, the Licensing Act 2003 (Descriptions of Entertainment) (Amendment) Order 2013, the Legislative Reform (Entertainment Licensing) Order 2014 and the Deregulation Act 2015.
-Our guidance document on Regulated Entertainment and Exemptions (PDF: 108Kb / 4 pages) gives details of what activities are regarded as the provision of regulated entertainment and when they are licensable and those which are exempt.
+Our guidance document on Regulated Entertainment and Exemptions (PDF: 108Kb / 4 pages) provides guidance on what activities may be considered to be licensable and those which are exempt.

 Every premises where alcohol is supplied under the authority of a premises licence requires a Designated Premises Supervisor (PDF: 57Kb / 1 page) and such individuals must have a Personal Licence.
 The only exception to the requirement for a Designated Premises Supervisor is for community premises in respect of which a successful application has been made to disapply the usual mandatory conditions.
 For guidance, see Removal of Requirement for Designated Premises Supervisor (PDF: 150Kb / 4 pages).

 Applicants for premises licences and club premises certificates must advertise the application on the premises and in a local newspaper to allow any person to make representations and they must submit a copy of their application to each of the Responsible Authorities (PDF: 63Kb / 2 pages).